Oleg Sadikov

 The rise of independent software testing

-Small and medium-sized businesses especially could do with external specialists who focus exclusively on testing and quality assurance activities.
-They cover the full range: functional testing, performance assessments, security evaluations, usability studies, and compliance verification.
+Small and medium-sized businesses especially benefit from working with an independent software testing company, since these providers focus exclusively on testing and QA at scale They cover the full range: functional testing, performance assessments, security evaluations, usability studies, and compliance verification.
 Let’s take a glance at some additional advantages of independent testing.

 Expertise and specialization